Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Dungeon Fantasy Denizens: Swashbucklers p.
 11 calls out Perfect Balance as a trait to help you “stand atop behemoths before stabbing them in the eye”.
 Once again, this is the domain of Perfect Balance poster child Legolas, scrambling atop big creatures to deliver point-blank arrow shots to the back of the head.

 I suggested that this exploit could be developed as a cool stunt to showcase Perfect Balance, but the playtest group didn’t pursue it.
 I think that’s perfectly sensible.
 The exploit may clearly reward the mobility and balance of DF thieves, but it should be attemptable by any character with decent DX or Acrobatics.
-(Not all beasts will be bucking, unstable platforms to begin with.)
+(Or even without these.
+Not all beasts will be bucking, unstable platforms to begin with.)
 There’s no doubt some better place to detail this exploit than in a Denizens book.

 But for the fun of it, I’ll repeat my main thought here.
 In DF, “beast-surfing” would make for a great thievish exploit for two reasons: